Cookie Hinweis

 Contributing CCU members

-The idea of administering tumor antigens as therapeutic cancer vaccines has been around for several decades.
+The idea of administering therapeutic cancer vaccines has been around for several decades.
 It is hypothesized that the immunogenic context of the tumor antigen delivery induces a T-cell anti-tumor response leading to long-term immunity.
 Although clinical trials involving a variety of cancer vaccine designs have been conducted, the successful translation into routine oncology has been slow.
 A major challenge seems to be the lacking immunogenicity of previously developed vaccines given the various immunosuppressive mechanisms employed by cancer cells.

 Funding

-Deutsche Krebshilfe, Mildred Scheel MD Fellowship (to JKH)
+Deutsche Krebshilfe, Mildred Scheel Fellowship

 to top